-Presetlove’s “Shadow Crusher” saturates a portrait with intense tones.
-This increases both the exposure and the shadows and adds a dark vignette effect.
+Presetlove’s Shadow Crusher preset saturates a portrait with intense tones.
+It increases the exposure and shadows and adds a dark vignette.
 All of these adjustments result in dramatically dark photos.

-If you want to give your portraits an 80s twist, should check out Presetlove’s “All Gold Everything” preset.
-This is one of the free Lightroom presets that nostalgic millenials will absolutely love.
+If you want to give your portraits an ’80s twist, check out Presetlove’s All Gold Everything preset.
+This is one of the free Lightroom presets nostalgic millennials will love.

 Freelightroompresets is one of the best resources for free Lightroom presets.
-They offer you 39 stunning options and most of them work great for portraits.
+They offer you 39 stunning options.
+And most of them work great for portraits.

 I like most of the 39 free presets for portraits.
 But my favorite would have to be the Luc Besson.
 Its name comes from the famous French director famous for his distinct movie look.

-This wonderful Lightroom preset mattifies your portrait while maintaining the contrast and brightness.
+This wonderful Lightroom preset mattifies your portrait while maintaining contrast and brightness.
 It also lowers the saturation of all the colors, especially greens.

-At the same time, it does a good job keeping the skin tones natural and flattering.
-And if you’re fond of grain, this is one of the free Lightroom presets for portraits that delivers.
+At the same time, it does a good job of keeping the skin tones natural and flattering.
+And if you’re fond of grain, it is one of the free Lightroom presets for portraits that delivers.

-It sharpens your image quite a lot as well as increases detail and contrast and emphasizes textures.
+It sharpens your image quite a lot.
+It increases detail and contrast and emphasizes textures.
 In other words, this makes skin imperfections and shadows stand out more.